lskatz/SneakerNet/docs/plugins/sn_report.pl.md

 plugin/key combination is found, then the latest value is used.

+Properties are recorded into `SneakerNet/properties.txt` from other plugins.
+With the perl plugins, these are recorded using `SneakerNet::recordProperties()` which is documented via `perldoc lib/perl5/SneakerNet.pm`.

+## Warnings

+If the plugin key is `warnings`, then it will display any warnings at the top of the report.

+## Errors

+If the plugin key is `errors`, then it will display any errors at the top of the report.

 ## tables

 If the value has a suffix `.csv` or `.tsv`, then the corresponding table is